 – What advice can you give to those who think of business processes implementation in their company?

 – In my opinion, for a successful implementation of process management with ELMA tools, you have to start with the simple things first.
 The employees need to get familiar with the system as a whole: messages, tasks.
 Then, if you have any projects, you can start managing them in ELMA and implementing small business processes.
-When you have built a certain structure, you can implement more complex things concerning tasks management, project management, and company’s business processes and policies.
+When you have built a certain structure, you can implement more complex things concerning task management, project management, and the company’s business processes and policies.
 Repeatable business processes of high quality will give your company a competitive edge and make it successful.

 Marina Sokolova comments:

 — It is crucial that the executives act as an example and support the employees, otherwise, they will not collaborate.
 It is also important to assign a person responsible for a certain area of implementation.
 This person will then communicate with developers, users, and superiors.
 The third important thing is continuous training.
 Also, you want to implement the suggestions given by the users.
 When people see that their opinion matters, they easily accept the system and start to participate in its development.